 A health insurance broker can be a valuable partner and trusted resource, helping you find the most cost-effective coverage for your business.
 Be sure to interview several potential brokers before committing to a contract.

 This checklist can help you remember the important points to cover with each prospect.
-You can also download a copy of the broker hiring checklist to complete during each interview.

 Professional record, disciplinary record